OUC-POVA/HG-SFDA/README.md

 **Figure 1:** Overview of the proposed architecture.

 ### 🔍 Key Contributions
-- **Exploring High-order Neighborhood Relation:**  Different from the existing pair-wise relation-based methods, \eg, NRC, AaD, SF(DA)$^{2}$, we formulate SFDA as a hypergraph learning problem and explore the high-order neighborhood relations to excavate the underlying structural information.
+- **Exploring High-order Neighborhood Relation:**  Different from the existing pair-wise relation-based methods, we formulate SFDA as a hypergraph learning problem and explore the high-order neighborhood relations to excavate the underlying structural information.
 - **Handling Domain Shift by Self-loop:** With the constructed hypergraph, we design a novel self-loop strategy to elegantly involve the domain shift into optimization.
 - **Adaptive Learning Scheme:** We describe an adaptive learning scheme to enhance the mainstream objectives by considering different attention levels.